dymmond/esmerald/docs/configurations/csrf.md

 # CSRFConfig

-CSRF extends for Cross-Site Request Forgery and it's one of the built-in middlewares of Esmerald.
+CSRF extends for Cross-Site Request Forgery and it is one of the built-in middlewares of Esmerald.
 When a CSRFConfig object is passed to an application instance, it will automatically start the `CSRFMiddleware`.

 !!!
 Tip